FREE Shipping on orders over $899

 Importance of exercise

 Regular exercise is one of the best ways to maintain and improve bone health.
-Resistance exercises and impact exercises help strengthen bones and increase bone density.
+Resistance training and impact exercises help strengthen bones and increase bone density.

 Types of beneficial exercises: